Strategy

 Through the Country Partnership Framework (CPF) for FY19-23, the World Bank supports Romania’s efforts to accelerate structural reforms and convergence with the EU through robust, sustainable, and equitable growth and enhanced competitiveness.

-Engagement over FY19–23 has an overarching goal of strengthening Romania’s institutions and aims at advancing poverty reduction and promoting shared prosperity through three pillars: (i) Equal opportunities for all; (ii) Private sector growth and competitiveness; and (iii) Resilience to shocks.
+Engagement over FY19–23 has an overarching goal of strengthening Romania’s institutions and aims to advance poverty reduction and promote shared prosperity through three pillars: (i) Equal opportunities for all; (ii) Private sector growth and competitiveness; and (iii) Resilience to shocks.

-The Performance and Learning Review provided small adjustments to the CPF to reflect the challenges of the COVID-19 outbreak and also reconfirmed the strategic framework for engagement.
-A Systematic Country Diagnostic is in preparation to inform the future CPF beyond FY23.
+The Performance and Learning Review provided small adjustments to the CPF to reflect the challenges of the COVID-19 outbreak and reconfirmed the strategic framework for engagement.
+A Systematic Country Diagnostic has been prepared and finalized in March 2023 to inform the future CPF beyond FY23.

 The Bank engages in Romania through the full range of its instruments: investment lending, development policy lending, Advisory Services and Analytics (ASA), Trust fund related work and Reimbursable Advisory Services (RAS).